Dear B2B Hardware Vendors--

 - Ensure that your SEO is such that googling your products' documentation will lead to the latest versions--not some old PDF.

 - Aggressive sales tactics might sell cars or gym memberships, but rarely will influence an engineer's design decisions in a positive way.
 Make sure your sales team are an asset for your customers, not an annoyance.
 A simple email introduction with contact info is fine; repeated unanswered emails and calls are not.

 - Your mass emails should include the company name in the "from" field.
-An email from "Duane Benson" looks like spam to me, but an email from "Duane Benson, Screaming Circuits" or "Screaming Circuits" looks like a legitimate mass email.
+An email from "John Doe" looks like spam to me, but an email from "John Doe, ACME Products" or "ACME Products" looks like a legitimate email.